Where is Aston University?

-Students paying overseas fees (International Students) are currently guaranteed campus accommodation if they want it for the entire duration of their programme if they apply by a certain date each year.
+International Students (students paying overseas fees) are currently guaranteed campus accommodation if they want it for the entire duration of their programme if they apply by a certain date each year.

 The website www.aston.ac.uk/accommodation has full details of the guarantee.

-All our student residences are on a self catering basis (BUT SEE BELOW ABOUT CATERED PACKAGES) and are all single ensuite (washbasin, toilet and shower) rooms grouped into flats of between 5 and 10 students who share a kitchen.
-There is a supermarket on campus and there are lots of supermarkets, markets and shops in the centre of Birmingham, 5-10 minutes walk away.
-There is also a wide choice of eating places on and close to campus if you don’t want to cook for yourself all the time.
-Common Rooms and TV lounges are also located around campus and there are launderettes in each residence block with washers and dryers for those other essential chores!
+All our student residences are on a self catering basis (catered packages are offered, see below).
+All rooms are en-suite and grouped into flats of between 5 and 10 students who share a kitchen.
+There is a supermarket on campus and a food market and numerous supermarkets, shops and restaurants in the centre of Birmingham (5-10 minutes walk).
+There is also a wide choice of eating places on and close to campus.

 Accommodation (for 2013-14) costs between £116 and £129.
 Prices include heating, lighting etc and cleaning.
 Contracts are for 42 weeks (including Christmas and Easter vacations) from around the end of September until the end of June.Longer contracts are also available for students wishing to stay on campus longer.
 This means that you don’t have to move (and move all your stuff) out of your room the morning after the end of term during these vacations so someone else can live there for a conference etc, as at some Universities.
 Many students do come back early or stay on campus for a time after the end of term to complete course work, revision, part time work, socialising with friends etc.